Recipe by HEISLORD5

 This couldn't be easier and is so pretty!
 Delicious over cheesecake, ice cream or pound cake, this is equally as good prepared with frozen strawberries as well as fresh.
 For a little variation, I sometimes like to add a little berry liqueur such as Creme de Cassis or Chambord, but if you ask hubs this is perfect as is!
-Update 6-1-09: Used this to top "Perfect Cheesecake Everytime" and found that for this purpose I wanted the topping thicker so I thickened it with a bit of cornstarch and it was just what I was after.
+On this occasion I used this to top "Perfect Cheesecake Everytime" and found that for this purpose I wanted the topping thicker so I thickened it with a bit of cornstarch and it was just what I was after.
 Also, since the strawberries I used this time were HUGE and very meaty, I mashed them coarsely and added a few drops of red food coloring to make the sauce more vibrant red.

 Wow what a great recipe!!
 I was a little confused by the direction but I figured it out.
 I made it a little different because I dont really like mushy strawberries.
 I took about 1/3 of the berries and sat them aside, I used the other 2/3 in the recipe whole.
 I cooked the sauce until it was as thick as I like it (maybe about 10 minutes)Than I took everything in the pan and pureed it in a blender.
 After that I added the 1/3 strawberries I had sitting aside to the sauce.